maptoolkit/maps-js/docs/classes/Map.md

 An array of MapGeoJSONFeature objects.

-In contrast to [Map#queryRenderedFeatures](#queryrenderedfeatures), this function returns all features matching the query parameters, whether or not they are rendered by the current style (i.e. visible).
+In contrast to [Map.queryRenderedFeatures](#queryrenderedfeatures), this function returns all features matching the query parameters, whether or not they are rendered by the current style (i.e. visible).
 The domain of the query includes all currently-loaded vector tiles and GeoJSON source tiles: this function does not check tiles outside the currently visible viewport.